 Headaches and migraine

-There are different theories about migraine , but most recently, scientists tend to think that it may be a trigeminal nerve irritation that is transmitted from brain cells.
+There are different theories about migraine , but most recently, scientists tend to think that it may be a trigeminal nerve irritation that is transmitted from brain envelopes.

-Headaches can also be found in specific structures on the head or even outside (neck, shoulder, chest), our sensor system misrepresenting it inside the head.
-It is the pain of the neck muscles, shoulder muscles, etc. Another frequent cause of headaches are sinusitis and teeth inflammation.
+Headache can also be found in specific structures on the head or even beyond it (neck, shoulders, chest), our sensor system mistakes it in the head.
+It is the pain of the neck muscles, shoulder muscles, etc. Another common cause of headaches are sinusitis and teeth inflammation.
 For middle ear inflammation, usually the most affected ear is the ear, but intense pain is projected across the head.
-Other causes of headache include salivary gland inflammation, conjunctivitis, inflammation of the tear gland.
-A completely different type of headache is again caused by an injury (that is, when we head a little bit hard).
-We can see that the cause of headache can be very serious ( not to mention cancer ), so we should not hesitate to visit a doctor for long-lasting headaches.
-Self-treatment adaptogens, which should also be done under the supervision of a physician with knowledgeable medical botany, is second only.
+Other causes of headache include salivary gland inflammation, conjunctivitis, inflammation of the testicle.
+A totally different type of headache is again caused by an injury (that is, when the head is a bit hard).
+We can see that the cause of a headache can be very serious ( not to mention cancer ), so for long-lasting headaches, we should not hesitate to visit a doctor.
+Adapted to the second place is self-medication, which should also be done under the supervision of a doctor of medical botany.

 Ginseng in headaches

-The reasons why the headaches originate are so much.
+There are so many reasons why headaches originate.
 Among the different types of headache there are several such that the ginseng occupies:

-- Headache due to brain drain and its envelopes - neuroprotective effects of ginseng
+- Headache due to inflammation of the brain and its envelopes - neuroprotective effects of ginseng

 - Migraine due to trigeminal nerve irritation by inflammation of the envelopes - neuroprotective and anti-inflammatory effects